 Wonka Is Being Helmed By Paddington Director Paul King

 It has not yet been revealed if we’ll get a new rendition of “Pure Imagination” or hear any of those classic Oompa Loompa cautionary songs, but when speaking with British Vogue in October 2022, Timothée Chalamet revealed that he will be be singing seven songs, though he didn’t reveal if there were numbers in which he wouldn’t be involved.

 Timothée Chalamet Has Described Wonka As Being A ‘Celebration Of Being Off-Center’

-This “celebration of being off-center” seems to be very much in line with previous versions of Willy Wonka, only this time we’ll see him before he became the famous reclusive candy maker.
+This “celebration of being off-center” seems to be very much in line with previous versions of the character, only this time we’ll see him before he became the famous reclusive candy maker.